sjhawkins24/Group-8-Project/README.md

 ## Tools Used

 Beyond the algorithm chosen, we used several tools to build our app.
 We host the app data in Google drive and use `streamlit_gsheets` to prevent the app from having to load the data from github every time it boots up.
 We use web-scraping to create the datasets used.
-We also use the test/train split to ensure that our models are not over-fitting (PLEASE CHECK)
+We also use the test/train split to ensure that our models are not over-fitting.

+(PLEASE CHECK)

 ## Ethical Concerns